SamanaPranesh/Screening-Test---Iris-/README.md

 5. **Model Training and Evaluation:**

    The data is trained on different regression and classification models.
-The standard metrics indicating the performance of the model which is `is_selected=True` will be displayed on the screen.
-All the regression models given in the JSON file has been evaluated and their metrics is tabulated below.
+The standard metrics indicating the performance of the model which is `is_selected=True` in JSON file, will be displayed on the screen.
+However, all the regression models given in the JSON file has been evaluated and their metrics is tabulated below.

    *Note: If the prediction type is regression, the following metrics will be displayed: Mean Absolute Error, Mean Squared Error, R-squared and Root mean squared.*
    ## Regression Metrics (if prediction type is regression):